 9. Grab a cup of tea at Father Ted’s house – ah go on, go on, go on

-Father Ted is, without a doubt, one of the most popular and best-known TV shows to ever come out of Ireland.
+Father Ted is, without a doubt, one of the most popular and best-known Irish TV shows of all time.

 The Parochial House, which was featured in the show, is iconic and instantly recognizable.